CarloNicolini/carlonicolini.github.io/sections/science/_posts/2026-03-27-PLP-and-Energy-Based-Models.md

 ## Statistical mechanics (again)

 In the paper, the soft-value function $$V_q(s_t)$$ is defined as the log-sum-exp over all possible next tokens.
 For anyone familiar with statistical physics, this expression is immediately recognizable.
-If we view the local scores as negative energies, $$V_q$$ is exactly the negative of the free energy, where the sum of exponentiated scores represents the partition function $Z$.
+If we view the local scores as negative energies, $$V_q$$ is exactly the negative of the free energy, where the sum of exponentiated scores represents the partition function $$Z$$.

 > What does the free energy actually represent here, and why does it matter for language models?